migupl/poc-libsql/README.md

 Available make commands:

-alive                     Run `sqld -help` on the container 'libsql-server_latest' to check it is alive first-start               Run a new container 'libsql-server_latest' using the image ghcr.io/tursodatabase/libsql-server generate-jwt              Run a simple script to generate an ED25519 key pairs and JWT token.
+alive                     Run `sqld -help` on the container 'libsql-server_latest' to check it is alive embedded-replicas         Run a simple script to test the embedded database. first-start               Run a new container 'libsql-server_latest' using the image ghcr.io/tursodatabase/libsql-server generate-jwt              Run a simple script to generate an ED25519 key pairs and JWT token.
 Test the last one with and without expiration time. playing-with-libsql       Run a simple script to test the database.
 When JWT_TOKEN variable exists then the secure server is used.